AideenM12/MotherFolklore-MS3/README.md

 * I would like to thank Daisy McGirr for taking time out of her busy schedule to provide us with the aforementioned testing workshop and for constantly offering encouragement and help to our Springboard class throughout our Code Institute journey.

-* I would like to thank my own Springboard class cohort for being supportive and helpful throughout the duration of the course.
+* I would like to thank my own Springboard class cohorts for being supportive and helpful throughout the duration of the course.
 This particular channel provided a great deal of respite and also necessary feedback throughout the course which has proven invaluable for maintaining motivation.

 * Finally I would like to thank my boyfriend Shane for constantly helping to test the project throughout its development, providing insightful suggestions as to how to improve user experience.
 And also for helping to proof read this document and ensure it meets the correct standards of grammar, spelling and readability.